What Types of Master’s in Education Degrees Can You Get?

 Portions of the following article were drafted using an in-house natural language generation platform.
 The article was then reviewed, fact-checked, and edited by multiple members of our editorial team prior to publishing.

-Do you want to continue your studies in education, but you're just not sure in what area?
-Well, luckily, there are many master's in education degrees to choose from.
+Do you want to continue your studies in education, but you’re not sure what to study?
+There are many master’s in education degrees to choose from.

-A master's in education can help you advance your career and guide you into leadership roles in areas that interest you.
-With a wide variety of degrees, you can tailor your studies to align with your learning and salary objectives.
+A master’s in education can help you advance your career and guide you into leadership roles in areas that interest you.
+With various degrees and concentrations available, you can tailor your studies to align with your academic and career objectives.

-So what master's in education degrees are available to you?
+So what types of master’s in education degrees are available to you?
 Probably more than you think.
-Read on to learn about the different types of master's in education degrees, including what career opportunities each option offers.
+Read on to learn about and compare different types of master’s in education degrees, including what career opportunities each option offers.

 Popular Online Master’s in Education Programs